Medscape Medical News

 “More young people choosing permanent sterilization after abortion restrictions.”

 Since the Supreme Court overturned Roe v.
-Wade, there's been an ongoing increase in adults ages 18 to 30 who undergo tubal ligation or vasectomy, new research shows.
+Wade, more adults ages 18 to 30 are undergoing tubal ligation or vasectomy.

 NBC News